react-navigation/react-navigation.github.io/versioned_docs/version-5.x/nesting-navigators.md

 It's sometimes useful to nest multiple stack navigators, for example, to have [some screens in a modal stack and some in regular stack](modal.md).

-When nesting multiple stacks, React Navigation will automatically hide the header from the child stack navigator in order to avoid showing duplicate headers.
-However, depending on the scenario, it might be more useful to show the header in the child stack navigator instead and hide the header in the parent stack navigator.
+When nesting multiple stacks, headers from both child and parent stack navigators would be shown.
+However, usually it's more desirable to show the header in the child stack navigator and hide the header in the parent stack navigator.

 To achieve this, you can hide the header in the screen containing the stack using the `headerShown: false` option.